Building your law career…

 What sort of responsibilities do you have as a trainee in construction law?
 Are you tackling hands-on project work or undertaking more general research and protocol training?

-James Morris, a Senior Associate in Construction at Mayer Brown has answered the below.
+James Morris, a Senior Associate in Construction at Mayer Brown.

 In just a few words, could you explain the sort of work you do in construction law?